Ibrahim II Shaykhshah

 Sheykh Ibrahim II was the 40th shah of Shirvan.

 Coming to power

 Not much is known about his childhood.
-He fled to Nowshahr after his grandfather Gazi Beg's disastrous defeat.
+He fled to Nowshahr after his brother Gazi Beg's disastrous defeat.
 Having heard news that the Safavid ruler Ismail I was coming after him, he fled to Gilan, where he hid for two years.
 In 1502, a rebellion erupted in Shirvan and his nephew Sultan Mahmud was deposed.
 Local people invited Ibrahim to the throne of Shirvan same year.

 Reign

 In his 3rd year of rule, Shah Ismail I besieged Gulustan castle in order to restore Mahmud who fled to his court after deposition.
 After three months of siege, unexpectedly, a slave of Mahmud beheaded him at night and sent his head to Ibrahim.
 Sheykhshah, excited by the news, suddenly made a raid on besieging Safavid forces and forced them to flee.
 Despite victory, he accepted to be vassal of Ismail.